 There are several adoption options.

-- Closed Adoption → This type of adoption means limited to no contact with the adoptive family or child.
+- Closed Adoption This type of adoption means limited to no contact with the adoptive family or child.
 Friends in Adoption strongly respects the birth parents’ wishes regarding post-adoption contact with the adoptive family.
-If you happen to change your mind later on and would like to start developing an open or semi-closed adoption, FIA will be able to send you yearly letters and pictures about your child.
-Regardless of the option you choose, FIA will be here for you with continuous support throughout the years.
+If you happen to change your mind later on and would like to start developing an open or semi-closed adoption, Friends in Adoption will be able to send you yearly letters and pictures about your child.
+Regardless of the option you choose, Friends in Adoption will be here for you with continuous support throughout the years.

 Establishing your boundaries surrounding communication means finding an adoptive family who will meet your needs in the adoption process.

 This step helps determine the environment you want your baby to experience.
 By considering all these factors, you can ensure that your adoptive family is the right fit for the life you dream of for your baby.
-Your FIA adoption team can be extremely helpful with this process, guiding you through the traits that are most important to you.
+Your Friends in Adoption team can be extremely helpful with this process, guiding you through the traits that are most important to you.
 The main topics to consider are listed below!